Chinatown, Washington, D.C.: Businesses and establishments

 The 700 block of H Street NW in Chinatown.
 Constructed in the 19th century, the buildings are designated as contributing properties to the Downtown Historic District.

 Along with the development of the Verizon Center, historic buildings, mainly along the west side of 7th Street, were renovated and tenanted, primarily with nationally known brand shops and dining establishments.
 Within a short time, a significant mixed-use office-residential-retail development on the southeast corner of 7th and H streets commenced construction.
 These developments, which included restaurants, shops, a cinema complex, and a bowling alley, together with the Verizon Center, transformed the area into a bustling scene for nightlife, shopping, and entertainment.
 An anomaly is that most of the businesses are no longer representative of Chinatown, yet due to city design mandates put in place by the Chinatown Steering Committee in anticipation of urban development, even national chains hang their names in Chinese outside their stores.
-As a result, D.C.'s Chinatown can be categorized as semiotic landscape different than other Chinatowns.
+As a result, D.C.'s Chinatown can be categorized as a semiotic landscape that differs from other Chinatowns.
 Chinatown has become home to many high-growth technology companies, such as Blackboard, Blue State Digital, LivingSocial, and The Knowland Group.
 It is also the location of the Washington branch of the Goethe-Institut.